 If you come to Bormio, you’ll undoubtedly want a crack at the Stelvio and the other beasts of the area.
 They’re some of the highest mountains in the Alps and snow tends to linger here – in 2018 the Stelvio even got a sprinkling in August, and that’s not uncommon.

 The Stelvio Pass weather from June is more reliable.
-So from a weather perspective, we would suggest waiting until early June and not leaving a trip any later than the end of September.
+So from a weather perspective, we would suggest waiting until early June, and not leaving your trip any later than the end of September.

 However there are also a number of granfondos/events in the area that you might want to plan around (whether to take part or avoid them as it will be busy!).
 They’re mostly in June, with just a few taking place later in the summer.
 See “Stelvio Bike Events” below for more info.

 It’s also a great idea to plan a visit around the days the main passes are shut to traffic.
 The dates vary a little from year to year – check with the tourist office.

 Stelvio bike events